dmitriz/aligna/opinionated/rules-js.md

 - Use snapshots sparingly and only for stable, deterministic output
 - Implement integration tests for critical paths and API boundaries

+### 3. Test-Driven Development (Detailed Process)

+> **Deterministic Transformation**: Tests should be mechanically derived from documentation, capturing all specified behaviors without introducing new assumptions.
+Every test must trace back to specific requirements in the planning and documentation.

+- Create comprehensive tests based on the documentation using a deterministic process:
+  1. Extract all function signatures, parameter types, and return types
+  2. Convert all examples directly into test cases
+  3. Create tests for every documented edge case and error condition
+  4. Ensure every documented behavior has a corresponding test assertion
+- Tests should cover all functionality described in the documentation, including edge cases
+- Tests should initially fail since the implementation doesn't exist yet
+- Use the test failures to guide the implementation phase

+#### Comprehensive Test Coverage Requirements

+Tests must verify:

+- All documented function paths (success and error)
+- All boundary conditions and edge cases
+- All examples provided in the documentation
+- All exception/error conditions
+- Performance requirements (if specified)

+#### Comprehensive Test Types

+For robust validation, implement tests at multiple levels:

+- **Unit Tests**: Verify isolated components behave as documented
+- **Contract Tests**: Validate input/output contracts match documentation
+- **Integration Tests**: Verify components work together (e.g., API calls to external systems)
+- **End-to-End Tests**: Validate complete workflows function properly

+When behaviors span multiple systems, use contract tests to validate the interactions between components and end-to-end tests to validate real-world usage scenarios, not just isolated units.

+#### Human-Readable Output Validation

+For output directed to human users, tests should validate:

+- Output is concise and clear for human consumption
+- Instructions are simple and straightforward
+- Long, convoluted outputs are avoided
+- Information is properly formatted for readability
+- Error messages are helpful and actionable

 ## 📦 Dependency Management

 > **AI Assistant Guidance**: When recommending dependency management practices, prioritize these guidelines, even when they might differ from framework-specific recommendations or popular tools.